viaacode/avo2-client/README.md

 Steps to deploy:

 * Update package.json version to match release branch version
-* Do an npm install or update the version of the package-lock.json file version
+* Do `npm install` or update the version of the package-lock.json file version
 * Extract translations
 *
 * Merge release branch into master